Bit (money): United States

 With the adoption of the decimal U.S. currency in 1794, there was no longer a U.S. coin worth $1/8, but "two bits" remained in the language with the meaning of $1/4.
 Because there was no 1-bit coin, a dime (10¢) was sometimes called a short bit and 15¢ a long bit.
 (The picayune, which was originally 1/2 real or 1/2 bit (6 1/4¢), was similarly transferred to the US nickel.)

 In addition, Spanish coinage, like other foreign coins, continued to be widely used and allowed as legal tender by Chapter XXII of the Act of April 10, 1806 until the Coinage Act of 1857 discontinued the practice.

 Robert Louis Stevenson describes his experience with bits in Across the Plains, (1892) p.
 144:

-"Two bits" or "two bit" continues in general use as a colloquial expression, for 25¢, or a quarter dollar as in the song catchphrase "Shave and a Haircut, two bits."
+"Two bits" or "two bit" continues in general use as a colloquial expression, for 25¢, or a quarter dollar as in song and catchphrase "Shave and a Haircut, two bits."
 As an adjective, "two-bit" describes something cheap or unworthy.

 Roger Miller's song "King of the Road" features the lines: Ah, but two hours of pushin' broom buys an / Eight by twelve four-bit room referring to signs stating "Rooms to let, 50¢."